Psionica/psionica.github.io/docs/workshop/dual.md

 ### Computer-Aided Incremental Reading
 {: .no_toc}
 When learning about a new concept, an effective way to internalize it is to densely associate it with previous concepts.
 When creating a note, you can ask your Dual to look for previous related entries, aiding you in your weaving process.
-What's more, the fuzzy nature of fluid search makes it so that even if you had absolutely no previous notes about the new topic, you can still find losely related notes which might be useful.
+What's more, the fuzzy nature of fluid search makes it so that even if you had absolutely no previous notes about the new topic, you can still find loosely related notes which might be useful.
 Your Dual helps you optimally build on previous knowledge by minimizing semantic distances.

 ### Computer-Aided Incremental Writing
 {: .no_toc}